 Is the 5+ hours back a guarantee?

 Yes.
-If we cannot identify a practical workflow with a credible path to 5+ hours back each month, it is a money-back guarantee.
+If the sprint cannot identify a practical workflow with a credible path to 5+ hours back each month, you can get your money back.

 Leave with a practical AI workflow you can actually use.